1993 New Zealand rugby league tour of Great Britain and France: Aftermath

+The tourists were the first New Zealand team to be whitewashed by Great Britain since the 1951–52 Kiwis tour.
+The tour made a profit of NZ$238,175.

-Following the 0–2–1 series loss to Australia and the 3–0 whitewash by Great Britain, Howie Tamati stepped down as New Zealand's head coach.
+Due to the disappointing results against Great Britain, and in the Trans-Tasman Test series against Australia earlier in the year, Howie Tamati was sacked as New Zealand's head coach.
 Frank Endacott was appointed the new New Zealand coach from 1994.
 The Kiwis were next in Great Britain for the 1995 Rugby League World Cup.